Recipes Made Easy

 Instructions

-• Brown the almonds for the rice by dry frying until golden.
+• Brown 25g almonds for the rice by dry frying until golden.
 Set aside.

-• Meanwhile cook the rice.
-Heat the the oil in a saucepan and sauté the onion for 2 to 3 minutes until beginning to soften.
-Stir in the rice and add the saffron and cardamon.
-Add the water and a generous pinch of salt and bring to the boil.
+• Meanwhile, cook the rice.
+Heat 1 tablespoon oil in a saucepan and sauté the onion for 2 to 3 minutes until beginning to soften.
+Stir in 225g rice and add a large pinch of saffron and 3-4 cardamon pods.
+Add 500ml water and a generous pinch of salt and bring to the boil.

 • Stir well, cover and cook for 10 minutes over a very low heat.
 Allow the rice to stand for 2 minutes.
-Add the chopped apricots and most of the almonds and fluff up the rice with a fork mixing in the fruit and nuts as you do so.
+Add 50g chopped apricots and most of the browned almonds and fluff up the rice with a for,k mixing in the fruit and nuts as you do so.

-• To serve.
-Divide the rice between two serving plates.
+• Divide the rice between two serving plates.
 Cut the pork into thick slices and arrange on top of the rice.

 • Serve with natural yogurt, a sprinkling of chopped parsley and the remaining nuts